Medical Editor: John P. Cunha, DO, FACOEP

 Clinical Trials Experience

-This section provides a summary of adverse reactions reported in subjects in clinical studies conducted with Otrexup as well as with methotrexate injection and oral methotrexate.
+This section provides a summary of adverse reactions reported in subjects in clinical studies conducted with Otrexup PFS as well as with methotrexate injection and oral methotrexate.

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug, and may not reflect the rates observed in practice.